 Working from home

-In 2021, a study by the National Centre for Social Research (NatCen) found that the biggest increases in mental distress and loneliness during the pandemic were felt by the most isolated group – those working from home and living alone.
+In 2021, a study by the National Centre for Social Research (NatCen) found that the biggest increases in mental distress and loneliness during the pandemic were felt by those working from home and living alone.

-Leaders can support employees by checking in on them regularly, being understanding of any distractions they may have at home and offering flexible working hours where possible.
+Managers can support employees’ mental health at work by checking in on them regularly, being understanding of any distractions they may have at home and offering flexible working hours where possible.

-In addition to this, employees themselves can manage stress by communicating any concerns they have to their employer, sticking to a daily routine and making time for socialising outside of work.
+In addition to this, employees themselves can manage stress by communicating with their employer, sticking to a daily routine and making time for socialising outside of work.

 Long hours

-To counteract this, employers should ensure they’re not overworking their employees and that everyone has a good work-life balance.
-Employees can also take measures into their own hands by communicating any concerns they have about their workload to their employer, using their annual leave entitlement and taking regular breaks throughout the day to avoid burnout.
+To counteract this, employers should ensure everyone has a good work-life balance.
+Employees can also communicate any concerns they have about their workload to their employer, using their annual leave entitlement and taking regular breaks throughout the day to avoid burnout.

-With the recent rise of the 4-day working week concept, this could be something organisations look into implementing in the future.
+With the recent rise of the four-day working week concept, this may allow employees some time to focus on their wellbeing.
 Benefits may include employees having time to enjoy their hobbies and interests outside of work, without sacrificing their job or career progression.
 In turn, this may lead to improved work performance, focus and creativity.

 Stress outside of work

-While some causes of stress may originate from within the workplace, stress outside of work can have a huge impact on your work performance and ability to work effectively, too.
+While some causes of stress may originate from within the workplace, stress outside of work can have a huge impact on work performance, too.

 • Financial stress: 30% of employees cited financial wellbeing as a cause of stress outside of work.

-• Sleep problems: 29% of employees report money worries are impacting their sleep.
+• Sleep problems: 29% of employees reported money worries are impacting their sleep.

 What Can Employers Do To Reduce Stress at Work?

-While a once-a-year campaign on National Stress Awareness Day might feel like a useful investment, there are so many more ways you can help reduce stress in the work environment.
+While a once-a-year campaign on National Stress Awareness Day might feel like a useful investment, there are so many more ways you can help reduce stress at work.

 Preventing stress for UK employees should be a key priority for any business, no matter the size.